itrimble/Mock-Interview/README.md

 What is the OSI Model ?
-Physical
+*   Physical  - The physical layer is responsible for the physical cable or wireless connection between network nodes.
+It defines the connector, the electrical cable or wireless technology connecting the devices, and is responsible for transmission of the raw data, which is simply a series of 0s and 1s, while taking care of bit rate control.
-Data Link
+*   Data Link
-Network
+*   Network
-Transport
+*   Transport
-Session
+*   Session
-Presentaiton
+*   Presentaiton
-Application
+*   Application

 What is the Cyber Kill Chain ?
 1. Reconnaissance